-From time to time I get emails from readers who have realized they need financial help that goes beyond reading blogs and books.
+From time to time I get emails from readers who have realized they need financial help that goes beyond searching around the Internet.

 Maybe their finances have suddenly grown more complicated, either as the result of a new job or an inheritance.
 Or maybe they simply want personalized advice that helps them increase their savings or pay down debt.

 While I consider myself well-versed in personal finance, I don’t have experience with individual counseling — which is something to consider if you’re seeking a financial advisor.
 Just like you don’t want to see a doctor who has 10 years of research and publishing experience but has never performed clinical exams, you want your financial advisor to have hands-on counseling experience.

 If you’re considering getting a financial advisor, here’s how to know if it’s time, what it’ll cost, and how to choose the right one for your situation.